 Use of the public right-of-way

 For more information on CATV regulation, please see this information provided by the FCC:

 CATV In Lynchburg

-The City of Lynchburg currently has two cable television providers holding franchises.
+The City of Lynchburg currently has three cable television providers holding franchises.

 Comcast, franchised to provide service throughout the City of Lynchburg.
 View the Agreement.